Jacqui Abbott

-Jacqueline Abbott (born 10 November 1973) is an English singer who was a vocalist with The Beautiful South from 1994 to 2000, following the departure of Briana Corrigan.
+Jacqueline Abbott (born 10 November 1973) is an English singer who was a vocalist with The Beautiful South from 1993 to 2000, following the departure of Briana Corrigan.

+Early life

+She originated from Sutton, St Helens, and attended the former Grange Park Community High School, which merged in 1991 to become the Broadway High School, which subsequently closed in 2006.

+Career

+She first met the band in the week before they played Sherdley Park on 26 July 1991.
+She was phoned by the band in August 1993, aged 19.

-With Abbott, the band released several top-10 singles.
-Amongst their most successful during her stint were "Rotterdam (or Anywhere)", "Perfect 10", "Don't Marry Her" and "Dream a Little Dream of Me".
-Abbott was discovered by Beautiful South co-founder Paul Heaton after she and a friend met him outside a night club.
+The band released several top-10 singles with Abbott.
+Among their most successful during her stint were "Rotterdam (or Anywhere)", "Perfect 10", "Don't Marry Her" and "Dream a Little Dream of Me".
+Abbott was discovered by Beautiful South co-founder Paul Heaton after she and a friend met him outside a nightclub.
 Heaton invited them to a party, where Abbott's friend encouraged her to sing.
 Heaton was impressed with her singing, and later invited her to audition to replace Corrigan.

-Abbott left the band in 2000, because of the pressure of touring; a busy schedule would have conflicted with her wish to concentrate on looking after her son who had been diagnosed with autism.
+Abbott left the band in 2000, because of the pressure of touring: a busy schedule would have conflicted with her wish to concentrate on looking after her son, who had been diagnosed with autism.

-Abbott reunited with Heaton in June 2011 to perform in his musical The 8th, while in 2013 they recorded a new album What Have We Become? released on 19 May 2014.
+Abbott reunited with Heaton in June 2011 to perform in his musical The 8th.
+In 2013 they recorded a new album, What Have We Become? released on 19 May 2014.
 This was followed by a second album in 2015 entitled Wisdom, Laughter and Lines.
 They embarked on a tour in 2016.
 Their third album, Crooked Calypso, was released in July 2017, with a tour beginning later that year.
-In 2020, Heaton and Abbott again collaborated on Manchester Calling, their first UK number-one album.
+In 2020, Heaton and Abbott again collaborated on Manchester Calling, their first UK number-one album as a duo.